-The Constitution provides Congress with broad powers over the Armed Forces, including the power to "to raise and support Armies," "to provide and maintain a Navy," "to make Rules for the Government and Regulation of the land and naval Forces" and "to provide for organizing, arming, and disciplining the Militia, and for governing such Part of them as may be employed in the Service of the United States.... " In the exercise of this constitutional authority, Congress has historically shown great interest in various issues that bear on the vitality of the reserve components, such as funding, equipment, and personnel policy.
+The Constitution provides Congress with broad powers over the Armed Forces, including the power to "to raise and support Armies," "to provide and maintain a Navy," "to make Rules for the Government and Regulation of the land and naval Forces" and "to provide for organizing, arming, and disciplining the Militia, and for governing such Part of them as may be employed in the Service of the United States."
+In the exercise of this constitutional authority, Congress has historically shown great interest in various issues that bear on the vitality of the reserve components, such as funding, equipment, and personnel policy.
 This report is designed to provide an overview of key reserve component personnel issues.

 The term "Reserve Component" refers collectively to the seven individual reserve components of the Armed Forces: the Army National Guard of the United States, the Army Reserve, the Navy Reserve, the Marine Corps Reserve, the Air National Guard of the United States, the Air Force Reserve, and the Coast Guard Reserve.
 The purpose of these seven reserve components, as codified in law at 10 U.S.C. §10102, is to "provide trained units and qualified persons available for active duty in the armed forces, in time of war or national emergency, and at such other times as the national security may require, to fill the needs of the armed forces whenever more units and persons are needed than are in the regular components."
+The Army National Guard and the Air National Guard also have a state role: operating under the control of their governor, they respond to various domestic emergencies, such as disasters and civil disorders.

-During the Cold War era, the reserve components were a manpower pool that was rarely tapped.
+During the Cold War era, the reserve components were a manpower pool that was rarely used.
 From 1945 to 1989, reservists were involuntarily activated by the federal government four times, an average of less than once per decade.
 Since the end of the Cold War, the nation has relied more heavily on the reserve components.
-Reservists have been involuntarily activated for contingency operations by the federal government six times since 1990, an average of about once every five years, including large-scale mobilizations for the Persian Gulf War (1990-1991) and in the aftermath of the September 11 terrorist attacks (2001-present).
+Reservists have been involuntarily activated for contingency operations by the federal government nine times since 1990, including large-scale mobilizations for the Persian Gulf War (1990-1991) and the aftermath of the September 11, 2001, terrorist attacks (2001-present), as well as for Coronavirus Disease 2019 (COVID-19) pandemic response.
 Additionally, starting in FY2014, the Services began involuntarily activating reservists under a new authority for pre-planned missions in support of Combatant Commanders.